juji-io/datalevin/doc/query.md

 ### LDBC SNB Benchmark

-[LDBC SNB](../LDBC-SNB-bench) [6] is an industry standard benchmark for graph databases, where Datalevin compares favorably with neo4j.
+[LDBC SNB](../LDBC-SNB-bench) is an industry standard benchmark for graph databases [3], where Datalevin compares favorably with neo4j.
 For Short Interactive queries, Datalevin is orders of magnitude faster, while often faster in Complex Interactive queries, with a couple of exceptions.

 ## Remark